 How we achieve this will largely depend on the company’s structure and communication tools; some companies have fully embraced the power that a strong development team can bring by, for example, dedicating Friday afternoons to working on any improvements they would like to.
 You might not have the same autonomy to work on whatever you want to, but you can’t let that stop you from striking up conversations around improvements that can be made.

 - Most organisations make use of a lot of different tools and platforms for their processes such as communication platforms and issue tracking systems.
 These products may have features which, at the time they were set up, either didn’t exist or weren’t used.
-This could be anything from direction integrations with other tools, a robust API that you can take advantage of, or even just some configuration settings that nobody ever looked into.
+This could be anything from direct integrations with other tools, a robust API that you can take advantage of, or even just some configuration settings that nobody ever looked into.

 - Issue tracking tools can provide a lot of insight and opportunities for improvement.
 Look at other departments’ tickets and see if you can spot any patterns or frequent tasks which could be ripe for automation.